- Prevent injuries

 Safety training materials (University of California, Berkeley) [PDF]

-Materials to help employees gain the skills they need to recognize common restaurant hazards and prevent injuries and illnesses
+Help employees gain the skills they need to recognize common restaurant hazards and prevent injuries and illnesses.

 eTool | Restaurant safety (OSHA)